Adastephen/alx-pre_course/0x01-git/README.md

-this is a serious work it is only for the strong
+Not only for the strong but for those who can endure it till the end.